alex-karev/ollmo/README.md

 * Lightweight and written in Rust.
 * Robust [config format](https://github.com/alex-karev/ollmo/blob/main/config.example.toml) allowing adding new providers, models and their customized variants easily.
 * Supports replacing or combining system prompts for any LLM-powered tools you use.
+* Hot-reload for any configuration and env changes.
 * Does not depend on env variables.
 Supports storing keys in a separate env file.
 * Self-hosted, can run as systemd service.
 * Can be integrated with NixOS easily.